 - Voice changes due to spasm of the larynx

-- Irritability, impaired intellectual capacity, depression, and personality changes
+- Irritability, impaired intellectual capacity, depression, anxiety, and personality changes

 - Coarse hair